IELTS Speaking Test # 106

 Answer: I hope that I am not really offending here, but I don’t exactly like the wrestling show because I find them a bit too much “physically violent” for my taste.
 Besides, I don’t really see any value in watching a show, like wrestling, that use vulgar and foul languages every now and then.
 Besides, I don't like some reality TV shows which seem quite banal and low-standard.

-Q. Do you think you will watch more or fewer TV programmes/shows in the future?
-[Why? /Why not?]
+Q. Do you think you will watch more TV or fewer TV programmes/shows in the future?
+[Why?/Why not?]

 Answer: I think that I will watch fewer TV shows in the future primarily because life is becoming very busy and hectic.
 Besides, most shows on the TV are becoming too much ‘commercially’ motivated without offering any real or educational values for them.
 I would like to read more books than watching TV programmes in the future.